 The engine behind IMPORTFROMWEB will usually find a way to load the page in less than 20 seconds, but in some cases more time is needed.

-If you see #PENDING_REQUESTS, open the add-on sidebar through the menu: Add-ons > IMPORTFROMWEB > Open sidebar, then in the Monitor tab click on “Refresh pending requests”
+If you see #PENDING_REQUESTS, open the add-on sidebar through the menu: Add-ons > IMPORTFROMWEB > Open sidebar, then push the “Actions” button at the bottom and finally click on “Refresh pending requests”

 You should now see something like this: